Sleep and the Workplace: An Ultimate Guide

 sleep workplace

-According to the Centers for Disease Control (CDC), 1 in 3 Americans does not get enough sleep.
+According to the National Institutes of Health, 1 in 3 Americans does not get enough sleep.
 This can lead to significant health issues as well as problems with workplace performance.

 Sleep Recommendations